rcgsheffield/bee_track/README.md

 # Installation

-Download the aravis library:
+Download the Aravis library:

     git clone https://github.com/AravisProject/aravis.git

-Or donwload earlier version from http://ftp.gnome.org/pub/GNOME/sources/aravis/0.6/
+Or download earlier version from http://ftp.gnome.org/pub/GNOME/sources/aravis/0.6/

 then if you need the viewer (although I did find I had to split these installs).